Skip to Content

 The shredded squash has a buttery softness that pairs well with the blend of cheeses in this recipe.

-For those carefree days when you don’t want to spend hours in the kitchen making lunch preparations, try this quick side dish.
+Try this quick side dish for those carefree days when you don’t want to spend hours in the kitchen making lunch preparations.

 It blankets the squash in a layer of cream, cheese, caramelized onions, and browned bacon bits–yum!

-Salting the fries a few minutes before frying also helps to avoid soggy fries.
+Salting the fries and draining on a clean kitchen towel a few minutes before frying also helps to avoid soggy fries.

 The spicy-sour marinade is a tenderizer and flavor enhancer to this no-fuss fare.